xsi1c/SaudiStudio/README.md

 # TP-saver
-This is a script that saves you from losing the bounty in some games in Roblox, this is a beta version so I do not recommend using it in games with high security systems like Blox Fruit as there is a chance of getting banned.
+This is a script that saves you from losing the bounty in some games in Roblox this is a beta version so I do not recommend using it in games with high security systems like Blox Fruit as there is a chance of getting banned.

+# i-need-help
+if you are lua dev you can help with doing more scripts this is the first scripti ever made